maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program gets the value of the "PATH" environment variable using getenv.
-If getenv returns a value, it prints "PATH: " followed by the value.*
+*In this example, the program gets the value of the "`PATH`" environment variable using `getenv`.
+If `getenv` returns a value, it prints "`PATH`: " followed by the value.*
-*If getenv returns NULL, it prints "PATH environment variable not found.".*
+*If `getenv` returns NULL, it prints "PATH environment variable not found.".*

 [Back to Summary](#summary)